-In this guide, we break down exactly how to get a loan to buy a business in three steps:
+In this guide, we break down how to get a loan to buy a business in three steps:

 When you’re getting a loan to buy a business, the process will be a little different than applying for other types of business financing.
-Therefore, before you really can get started, it’s important to evaluate your qualifications as a business and understand what lenders are looking for in your loan application.
+Before you really can get started, it’s important to evaluate your qualifications as a business and understand what lenders are looking for in your loan application.

 Lenders are offering a large amount of money for a big business endeavor, so they’ll spend significant time evaluating your business, your personal management experience, the details of the business you’re buying, and so on.

-Especially if you’re looking for a startup loan to acquire a business, lenders see your credit score as a significant factor in your likelihood of making your loan repayments after taking on business acquisition funding.
+Especially if you’re looking for a startup loan to acquire a business, lenders see your personal credit score as a significant factor in your likelihood of making your loan repayments after taking on business acquisition funding.

 From the lender’s point of view, they’re lending money to a small business owner, not just the business itself.
 So as the to-be business owner, how you handle your personal finances is incredibly significant.
 (Same goes for business acquisition loans and traditional business loans.)

 If your credit score is 700 or above, you’re in great shape, and will likely have excellent small business lending options available to meet your business acquisition needs.

 If you already own a business, lenders will also review your business credit score.

 Your business credit score is determined through five main factors: